serilog/serilog-aspnetcore/README.md

             // Other app configuration
 ```

 It's important that the `UseSerilogRequestLogging()` call appears _before_ handlers such as MVC.
 The middleware will not time or log components that appear before it in the pipeline.
+You can override the message template by specifying `messageTemplate`.
 (This can be utilized to exclude noisy handlers from logging, such as `UseStaticFiles()`, by placing `UseSerilogRequestLogging()` after them.)

 During request processing, additional properties can be attached to the completion event using `IDiagnosticContext.Set()`: